 All that Tesla had managed to do in a sudden situation was to step on the brake, and it is still a question of whether it would “be overwhelming” as the situation would require.
 Absolutely lacking any attempt to avoid a maneuver.
 Not to mention that the autopilot does not react in any way to the fact that the car has shifted its direction.

-If a man-made such a mistake, it could be considered a failure because of inexperience or lack of attention.
+If a man-made mistake, it could be considered a failure because of inexperience or lack of attention.
 We would assume that the autopilot has the slightest information in this situation that there is free space on the sides of the vehicle and can therefore safely “pull off driving”.
 But no such thing happened.

 The BBC commented on the test: “With the autopilot mode on, Model S was in the lane and slowed down and stopped when the vehicle stopped at the end of the column.
 In the second run, the car at the very last moment changed the lane, and Tesla did not catch up in time and went into a standing vehicle.
 “According to Matthew Avery’s research director, this is a classic demonstration of what happens when a driver relies too much on automated systems.